david4599/BrickBlaster-ExtractTools/README.md

 <img src="img/BrickBlasterExtractTools_logo.png" alt="Brick Blaster Extract Tools Logo">

 ## Description
-This repository contains Python scripts to extract the resources (images, musics, etc) of the game Brick Blaster (Media Pocket French Version).
+This repository contains some Python scripts to extract the resources (images, musics, etc) of the game Brick Blaster (Media Pocket French Version).

 This follows the research I did about crashes happening on Windows 7+ and patches I released in the repo [Brick Blaster Patch](https://github.com/david4599/BrickBlaster-Patch).
 Hidden features and easter eggs I also discovered will be listed here at the end.

 All the extracted resources are already available in the [Releases](https://github.com/david4599/BrickBlaster-ExtractTools/releases/latest) section.
+Look at the [Notes](https://github.com/david4599/BrickBlaster-ExtractTools#notes) section to have more information about the contents of the resources.zip file.

 ## Dependencies
 - Install Python (should be compatible 2.7 - 3.x).
 - Install pip packages `kaitaistruct` and `pypiwin32` (make sure to have up-to-date pip and setuptools):

   ```
   python -m pip install --upgrade pip
   python -m pip install setuptools --upgrade